Azure/AppService/_posts/2020-10-02-Deploy your resources on the new Premium v3 SKU with an ARM template.md

 ---

-The Premium v3 SKU, previously [announced at Microsoft Ignite 2020](https://aka.ms/appservice2020), is now available for you to deploy your applications to.
-This new SKU introduces new CPU and Memory options, enabling deployment of more apps per App Service Plan and better support for large enterprise applications and content management systems.
-With additional price points for dev/test and production workloads and, from 11/1 Reserved Instance Pricing (1 and 3 year options),  Premium v3 is our most cost-effective and performant offering ever.
+The Premium v3 hardware tier, previously [announced at Microsoft Ignite 2020](https://aka.ms/appservice2020), is now available for you to deploy your applications to.
+This new hardware tier introduces new CPU and memory options, enabling deployment of more apps per App Service Plan and better support for large enterprise applications and content management systems.
+With additional price points for dev/test and production workloads and Reserved Instance Pricing starting November 1st*,  Premium v3 is our most cost-effective and performant offering ever.

-Portal updates are rolling out to enable the new SKU but as that rolls out, you can deploy resources via ARM templates, Azure CLI and PowerShell.
+Portal updates are rolling out now to enable the new hardware option, but you can still deploy resources via ARM templates, Azure CLI and PowerShell.
 This tutorial walks you through creating a new Resource Group, Pv3 App Service Plan and a Windows Container Web App using an Azure Resource Manager (ARM) template.

->NOTE: For Windows container workloads, Premium v3 is the only SKU that will be available for these specific container workloads as it supports Hyper-V, the chosen security mode for a multi-tenant architecture.
+> Premium v3 is the only hardware option that will be available for Windows container apps as it supports Hyper-V, the chosen security mode for a multi-tenant architecture.

-As Premium v3 continues to roll out, increased coverage will be seen across our regions.
-Currently, Premium v3 is an option in the following regions:
+Premium v3 is an option in the regions below.
+Premium v3 will be available in more regions in the future.

 - West US 2
 - South Central US